keptn-contrib/dynatrace-service/documentation/troubleshooting.md

 - Create a `dynatrace/dynatrace.conf.yaml` file on the project level.
 See [Configuring the dynatrace-service with `dynatrace/dynatrace.conf.yaml`](dynatrace-conf-yaml-file.md).
 - Following this, re-run `keptn configure monitoring dynatrace --project <project-name>`

-## Could not retrieve any SLI results
+## Evaluation fails: Could not retrieve any SLI results

 Evaluation fails but the shipyard-controller reports:
 > `could not retrieve any SLI results`